StreamCo/react-coding-challenge/README.md

 It's pretty simple.
 Using the provided screens as a reference, you'll need to build a set of React components to render the app.
 You'll also need to request a JSON feed, filter that data, and use the relevant fields.

-Although this is a simple exercise, we'll be looking for simple, well-designed and tested code in the submission.
+Although this is a basic exercise, we'll be looking for **simple, well-designed and tested code** in the submission.

 ## Details